bzliu94/bzliu94.github.io/README.md

 * Anderson - Bit twiddling hacks - Interleaving bits (2005)
 * Giesen - Decoding Morton codes (2009)
-* Nuetzel - How to compute a 3-d Morton number (interleave the bits of 3 ints) (2013)
+* Nuetzi - How to compute a 3-d Morton number (interleave the bits of 3 ints) (2013)
-* Nuetzel - Produce interleaving bit patterns (Morton keys) for 32-bit, 64-bit, and 128-bit (2013)
+* Nuetzi - Produce interleaving bit patterns (Morton keys) for 32-bit, 64-bit, and 128-bit (2013)

 ## 2017-12-10
 Working on a number of projects.